nkoster/websocket-upload-go/README.md

 DISCLAIMER: I'm not sure if this is a good idea, but it actually works.
 This is currently an experiment in progress.
 I'm very open for comments.
 Also, this is my first Golang thingy.

-Usage, assuming you have your Go environment up & running:
+Usage, assuming you have your Go environment prepared:

 ```
 git clone https://github.com/nkoster/websocket-upload-go